sumbach/lkitching.github.io/_clojure_jvm/06_common_issues.md

 This outputs the location each class is loaded from.
 Writing this to file or filtering with `grep` should allow you to find where the class is located on the classpath.
-This will usually be a JAR file, and if fetched from a Maven repository will contain the artifact name and version number in the name.
+This will usually be a JAR file, and if fetched from a Maven repository will contain the artifact name and version number in the filename.

 The next step is deciding where you expect the class to be loaded from - this might be a different library entirely, or a different version of the same library.